mrchughes/solid-project-parent/README.md

 5. Test the service using the provided test framework
 6. Build and run the service using Docker

-### Building All Services

-To build and run all services together, follow the instructions in the `docs/BUILDING_GUIDE.md` file, which provides a step-by-step guide for building each service with GitHub Copilot.

 ### Implementation Requirements

 All services must be fully implemented with:
 - Complete functionality (no placeholders or stubs)
 - GOV.UK Design System compliant user interfaces
-- Comprehensive test coverage
+- Comprehensive test coverage (minimum 80%)
+- Standardized error handling
+- Environment variable configuration
+- Standard data models
 - Production-ready code

 ## Documentation